MarcinKilarski/Website-Audit/seo.md

 Your images are visual content, which users may look for on Google and Bing Image Search.
 Thousands of users are looking for images related to your industry every single day.
 This is another way for your business to attract searchers, who may become future customers.

 In addition to this, interesting and unique images also create an opportunity to link back to your site as a source when referenced in an article on another website.
-This provides your site with new ranking signals, increasing your website’s authority and helping all of your pages to rank higher in the search results.
+This provides your site with new ranking signals, increasing your website's authority and helping all of your pages to rank higher in the search results.

 Reviewing queries where your images are shown can help you further optimise them.
 You can do this by adding partially matched or closely matched keywords in the name of the image, the image Alt text and on the dedicated image page in its title and description.
 This should lead to a higher-ranking position, more visitors and more future backlinks, which will translate to a higher overall ranking of your pages.